 6. Setting Incorrect White Balance Setting

 White Balance settings are among one of the most important in photography.
 They are, however, also one of the least-understood concepts.
 Simply put, a white balance determines how true the colors appear in an image.
 Incorrect settings display the wrong colors and you would be scratching your head as to why the serene blue ocean has turned out to be green.

-Each of the different modes are based on varying color temperatures that range from as low as 1000K of a Candle Flame to 15000K of a Clear Blue Sky – simply put, the stronger the source of light, the greater its temperature.
+Each of the different modes is based on varying color temperatures that range from as low as 1000K of a candle flame to 15000K of a clear blue sky – simply put, the stronger the source of light, the greater its temperature.

-While the AWB does a fair job in capturing the right colors in broad daylight – you’ll have pictures that are too warm when this mode is used indoors, especially in Tungsten lighting.
+While the AWB does a fair job of capturing the right colors in broad daylight – you’ll have pictures that are too warm when this mode is used indoors, especially in Tungsten lighting.

 It is recommended that you initially play around with the given modes to see which mode fits in a particular situation, only then you should proceed to experiment with the Custom mode that would give you full control over the WB settings.
 Once you get the hang of it, you’ll have pretty amazing shots with vibrant and true-to-life colors coming your way!

 Failing to get the contrast right simply ruins the details of an image and therefore it is important to understand what contrast really is.
 Contrast is the difference between dark and light.